Blog

 How to Start Performance Testing

 Sometimes when people talk about a discipline, they make it harder than it needs to be.
 This does not have to be on purpose.
-When the aspiring performance tester starts out, they have to read a bunch of documentation, thick books with big words, and, frankly, figure out what works by trial and experiment.
-As
+When the aspiring performance tester starts out, they have to read a bunch of documentation, thick books with big words, and, frankly, figure out what works

 Read More